haandol/local-mq/README.md

 # Local MQ

-simple local message queue using event emitter.
+simple local message queue using EventEmitter.

-you can use this library for mocking mqtt or amqp.
+you can use this library for mocking mqtt or amqp with QoS0.

 # Install